ramezian1/Python-Password-Manager/README.md

 ## License 📜

-This project is licensed under the MIT License - see the LICENSE file for details (if applicable).
+This project is licensed under the MIT License - see the [LICENSE](Python-Password-Manager/LICENSE) for more.

 ---